cmaurini/nonlinear-elastica/README.md

 [![Open in Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new/?repo=cmaurini/nonlinear-elastica)

-# Nonlinear Elastica Beam
+# Nonlinear Beam Model: Elastica

-This repository demonstrates nonlinear deformation and buckling of an inextensible, unshearable planar beam under external loading.
+This repository demonstrates the numerical solution of a nonlinear models inextensible, unshearable planar beam under external loading.
+It illustrates the deformation of a cnatilever beam under a transverse tip load and its bukling under a compressive axial force

 ## Features